simonitalia/Checklist/README.md

 # Stretch goals
 Some features included are not part of the guided project, but are added as stretch goals.
 Stretch goals apply learned knowledge to accomplish and are completed unassisted.
 Stretch goals may either be suggested by the teaching instructor or self imposed.
 Strecth goals / features implemented (if any) will be listed here.
-These goals are reflected in the current version of the app.
+</br>These goals are reflected in the current version of the app.

 - Saving (and Loading) data in iOS via UserDefaults and NSCoding (suggested)